glenndingli/Deep_Vision_Report/maskrcnn.md

 | Image_size					| (512, 512) |
 | DETECTION_MIN_CONFIDENCE		| 0.9|

-After all the parameters are set, we test the IoUs for 5+1 classes again, and get the result:
+After all the parameters were set, we tested the IoUs for 5+1 classes again, and obtained the result:

 | Input Data | Tuning | mIOU   | Background | Roof   | Facade | Roof Equip. | Car    | Ground Equip. |
 |------------|--------|--------|------------|--------|--------|-------------|--------|---------------|